-Electric ants spread mostly through human activity with the movement of plants, plant products or edible material.
+Electric ants spread mostly through human activity with the movement of plants, plant products, garden waste or edible material.
 Once the ant has established it is known to spread up to 170m per year, with a more typical rate range of 0 to 25 metres per year depending on the environment.

 Figure 2 Eli Sarnat, PIAkey: Invasive Ants of the Pacific Islands, USDA APHIS PPQ, Bugwood.org